reactjs/react.dev/src/content/learn/sharing-state-between-components.md

 <Solution>

-Lift the `query` state up into the `FilterableList` component.
+Lift the `query` state up into the `FilterableList` Component.
 Call `filterItems(foods, query)` to get the filtered list and pass it down to the `List`.
 Now changing the query input is reflected in the list:

 <Sandpack>